 The spectral brightness, e.g. of some laser beam, is essentially its brightness per unit optical bandwidth.
+Here, brightness is usually understood what is more precisely called radiance, i.e., we actually have a spectral radiance.
 This is at least the most common definition, leading to units of W/(sr cm2 Hz).
 However, there are differing definitions of spectral brightness.
 It is possible, for example,

 - to refer to some normalized bandwidth (i.e., bandwidth relative to the mean frequency, specifying e.g. brightness per 0.1% bandwidth)